Trajectory Range Visibility: Preliminaries

 \subsection{Problem Definition}

-P. Eades et al.~\cite{eades2020trajectory} stated a problem as testing whether there exists a time that two entities moving along different piece-wise linear trajectories among polygonal obstacles are mutually visible.
-In general, a trajectory $\tau$ is a set of connected points $V_{\tau}$ (trajectory vertices connected by trajectory edges) contained in a polygon $\mathcal{P}$.
-That is, $V_{\tau} \in \mathcal{P}$.
-Note that there can be several variants of the latter, depending on whether or not $\mathcal{P}$ includes holes or obstacles, whether or not the obstacles form a simple polygon, trajectories may or may not intersect the polygon edges, and both or only one of the entities are moving.
-More formally, given a simple polygon, or a polygonal domain, $\mathcal{P}$, and the trajectories of two moving entities $q$ and $r$, called ${\tau}_q$ and ${\tau}_r$, and with their corresponding velocities $v_q(t)$ and $v_r(t)$, is there a set of time intervals $T_{q,r}$ at which $q$ and $r$ can see each other?
 In our settings, we always assume that $q$ and $r$ cannot see through the edges of $\mathcal{P}$.
-Also, by visibility we specifically mean \textit{weak visibility}.
+Also, we consider a trajectory $\tau$ as a set of connected endpoints $V_{\tau}$ (trajectory vertices connected by trajectory edges) contained in a polygon $\mathcal{P}$.
+Moreover, by visibility, we specifically mean \textit{weak visibility}.
 Accordingly, we first start with a simpler variant of the problem, then remove some of the constraints and provide a more general solution.
 The first variant is as follows: